TokiLoshi/island-hopper/README.md

 - [x] Add endscreen with bunny for when experience is done
 - [x] Finish rigging up the guided tour
 - [x] Add custom items
+- [x] Starting page - dialog, narration, add leva, make smaller (smaller and moved to text)
+- [x] Speed up animation on map

 ## Still to do

+#### Monday

+- [ ] Animate the sprite for the Turtle so that it looks like it walks back and forth
+- [ ] Dolphin animation swim
+- [ ] Add physics and make volcano explode in Kilauea
+- [ ] Add animations to onClicks for all models

+#### Tuesday

 - [ ] Draw between the locations

-- [ ] Starting page - dialog, narration, add leva, make smaller (smaller and moved to text)
+#### Wednesday

 - [ ] Set global state to whether user wants audio or not - needs to play
 - [ ] Generate play component to play the dialog passed in as props

+#### Thursday

 - [ ] Clean up animations

-- [ ] Animate the sprite for the Turtle so that it looks like it walks back and forth
-- [ ] Dolphin animation swim
-- [ ] Speed up animation on map
-- [ ] Add animations to onClicks for all models
-- [ ] Add physics and make volcano explode in Kilauea
+#### Friday / Saturday / Sunday

 - [ ] Fix design of buttons and dialogs

-- [ ] Add stinky breath to Komodo and add narration and animation [Komodos have infamously horrible, acrid, eye-wateringly bad breath, and for a good reason.
-Shreds of meat and viscera from previous meals tend to get stuck in those serrated teeth, making them prime breeding grounds for deadly bacteria.Jul 6, 2023](https://www.discovermagazine.com/planet-earth/what-is-so-interesting-about-the-komodo-dragon)
-- [ ] Add music and music interface
-- [ ] Fix Galapagos positioning
-- [ ] Home page globe should spin faster
+#### Monday

 - [ ] Fix for mobile
 - [ ] Add Perf
 - [ ] Improve Load Page
+- [ ] Add stinky breath to Komodo and add narration and animation [Komodos have infamously horrible, acrid, eye-wateringly bad breath, and for a good reason.
+Shreds of meat and viscera from previous meals tend to get stuck in those serrated teeth, making them prime breeding grounds for deadly bacteria.Jul 6, 2023](https://www.discovermagazine.com/planet-earth/what-is-so-interesting-about-the-komodo-dragon)

+#### Tuesday

-- [ ] Fix Icons on scroll around the horizon
+- [ ] Add more interactivity / shaders
-- [ ] Dispose of items on fly to (they get in the way), shorten the animation

 ## Islands